AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/holiday-readiness.md

 ---
-title: MBI - Holiday Readiness
+title: Holiday Readiness with MBI
 description: Watch this webinar to learn how to leverage your eCommerce data for success during the holiday season.
 landing-page-description: Watch this recorded webinar to learn how to leverage your eCommerce data for success during the holiday season.
 kt: 10409